nzlosh/err-stackstorm/README.md

             'url': '<url_to_errbot_webserver>',
         }
     },
     'timer_update': 900, #  Unit: second.
-Interval for Errbot to refresh to list of available action aliases.
+Interval to check the user token is still valid.
 }
 ```